RL4AA/RL4AA.github.io/content/posts/publications/ivanov2021physicsenhanced.md

 ## Abstract

 We propose an approach for incorporating acceleratorphysics models into reinforcement learning agents.
-The pro-posed approach is based on the Taylor mapping technique forthe simulation of particle dynamics.
-The resulting computa-tional graph is represented as a polynomial neural networkand embedded into the traditional reinforcement learningagents.
-The application of the model is demonstrated ina nonlinear simulation model of beam transmission.
-Thecomparison of the approach with the traditional numericaloptimization as well as neural networks-based agents demon-strates better convergence of the proposed technique.
+The proposed approach is based on the Taylor mapping technique for the simulation of particle dynamics.
+The resulting computational graph is represented as a polynomial neural network and embedded into the traditional reinforcement learning agents.
+The application of the model is demonstrated in a nonlinear simulation model of beam transmission.
+The comparison of the approach with the traditional numerical optimization as well as neural networks-based agents demonstrates better convergence of the proposed technique.

 **Read the paper:** [https://jacow.org/ipac2021/papers/thpab191.pdf](https://jacow.org/ipac2021/papers/thpab191.pdf)